-Denial of Motor Vehicle License - TCA49-6-3017)
+Denial of Motor Vehicle License - TCA(49-6-3017)

 This state law applies to all persons 15-17 years of age and requires suspension action be taken in regards to persons who do not have a driver's license, as well as those that are licensed.
 The law requires that students be enrolled and making "satisfactory academic progress" in secondary school.
 As used in this law, "satisfactory academic progress" means making a passing grade in at least three full unit subjects or their equivalency at the conclusion of any regular school semester.
 A student who fails to maintain "satisfactory academic progress," based on end of semester grading, may not be considered to be in compliance until the student makes a passing grade in at least three full unit subjects or their equivalency at the conclusion of any subsequent grading period.
-Summer school does not satisfy criteria for renewal of licenses revoked due to second semester failures, because it is not possible to earn three credits in school.